 Authentically, pizza dough is never rolled with a pin, only stretched by hand.
 It may be that I’d be able to develop that skill in time, but at the moment it escapes me.
-When I hand-stretch, the dough gets much too thin in the middle and too thick at the edges, and it’s so elastic that is shrinks back too small.
+When I hand-stretch, the dough gets much too thin in the middle and too thick at the edges, and it’s so elastic that it shrinks back too small.
 So it’s a pin for me.

 Don’t overdo the toppings: aside from grated cheese, you really only want a small amount of flavourings — in my case, finely sliced chorizo and jalapeños.
 Don’t load the pizza down with lots of a vegetables that will ooze water and make the base soggy.
 (When I want to use vegetables — peppers and onions, most likely — I pre-chop them and let them dry out and partially roast in the oven as it is heating up.)

 Only a really hot oven (not a domestic one) can char the crust, which is why in trying to achieve that charring I ended up slightly toasting the cheese on my first attempt.
 If you want really charring, you can achieve it by painting diluted honey onto the crust, but to me that seems like it dilutes the purity of the process.